Bug #125

 But the rest of the calculus is now off :)

-Updated by Josip Almasi almost 2 years ago
+Updated by Josip Almasi over 2 years ago

 Dang, this microsoft kid doesn't get it.
 It's not a bug it's a feature :)